kulapoo/zero2prod/README.md

 - columns to keep track of how many attempts have already taken place and how long we should wait before trying again.
 - expiry mechanism for our idempotency keys

-# TODO

-- go back to study the Authentication and Authorisation, password hashing

 # Related

 - [[Inner development loop]]